-Heading defines which direction the panorama is pointing to, when it's initially loaded.
+Heading defines which direction the panorama is pointing to when it's initially loaded.
 You can set the heading to point in any direction for each of your posts.

 Heading can be changed at any time and multiple times over - it doesn't have any lasting consequences for the post or tour, so do not be afraid to experiment and move it around.

-Special case: if you are building a tour and would like to make use of the backlinks feature, it's recommended to align all the photos in the same direction.
+If you are building a tour and would like to make use of the backlinks feature, it's recommended to align all the photos in the same direction.
 More info can be found in this tutorial.

-As soon as you save, you can refresh the page and you'll see that after loading, the photo points in the direction you selected.
+As soon as you save, you can refresh the page and you'll see that after loading the photo points in the direction you selected.

-It is a very powerful feature and can be used to greatly improve user immersion, but if you want have complete control over the heading when moving from post to post, you'll need to turn off the Walkthrough mode.
+It is a very powerful feature and can be used to greatly improve user immersion, but if you want to have complete control over the heading when moving from post to post, you'll need to turn off the Walkthrough mode.
 You can learn all about Walkthrough in this article.